 When the Android App receives the push, it sends a confirmation to our servers letting us know the app itself has received the push.
 On iOS Apps, you must have the iOS Notification Service Extension setup for the confirmed delivery to be counted.
 Also make sure you are using a version of our SDK that supports this feature, see below Supported SDKs Table to make sure you have the minimum version or higher.

 Confirmed Deliveries provide a true understanding of what is happening with your messages and help you monitor the health of your messaging pipeline and use metrics to better debug your implementation.

 Without Confirmed Deliveries, click-through rates are calculated by dividing the number of confirmed notification opens by the total number of subscriber devices targeted.

 However, "phantom subscribers" will result in less accurate CTR over time.
 These devices are ones that have never unsubscribed (e.g. by deleting your app), but are no longer used or are powered off.

 For example, say someone who just upgraded to a new smartphone throws their old device in a drawer and never touches it again.
 Despite permanent inactivity, this device is technically still subscribed to your app.
 When calculated this way, CTRs become gradually less accurate due to these "phantom subscribers."
 This can be seen in the graph below:

 This can be visualized in the graph below:

-A better way to calculate CTR is to divide the number of devices that received a notification by the number of devices that clicked a notification:
+A better way to calculate CTR is to divide the number of devices that clicked a notification by the number of devices that received a notification

 To confirm device-level delivery of a notification, push-providers must process an extra inbound request for each push.
 This leads to a large burst in traffic to their servers, which requires heavy infrastructure.
 Processing inbound requests requires more than simply sending requests.
 When OneSignal's infrastructure sends out pushes at a sustained speed of one million pushes per second, it must then be able to handle over one million incoming confirmed deliveries at the same rate.